Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

    // TODO String Interpolation
     String name = "Hello World";

-    print("My name is " + name); // TODO Appending the name is just like a bad pratice print("My name is $name"); // TODO String Interpolation print("The number of characters in String Kevin is ${name.length}");
+    print("My name is " + name); // TODO Appending the name is just a bad pratice print("My name is $name"); // TODO String Interpolation print("The number of characters in String Kevin is ${name.length}");